Random interlacements and amenability: The disconnected phase

-where the FKG-inequality (see \cite{Tei09}, Theorem 3.1) was used in the first inequality, and in the third inequality we used the fact that $d_x\ge 1$.
-Consequently, to show that with positive probability $\lacei(\omega)$ is disconnected for small $u$, it is enough to show that when $u$ is sufficiently small.
-From Propositions ~\ref{p:domin} and~\ref{p:domin2} we know that
+where the FKG-inequality (see~\cite{Tei09}, Theorem 3.1) was used in the first inequality, and in the third inequality we used the fact that $d_x\ge1$.
+Consequently, to show that with positive probability $\lacei(\omega)$ is disconnected for small $u$, it is enough to show that